U.S. jobs, services sector data point to growth rebound

 That was the lowest level since mid-February and was better than economists' expectations for a dip to 290,000.

-The four-week moving average of claims, considered a better measure of labour market trends as it irons out week-to-week volatility, fell 7,750 to 297,000 last week.
+The four-week moving average of claims, considered a better measure of labor market trends as it irons out week-to-week volatility, fell 7,750 to 297,000 last week.

 In a separate report, financial data firm Markit said its preliminary or "flash" Purchasing Managers Index for the service sector rose to 58.6 in March, the highest reading since September, from 57.1 in February.